CapenBurbank/MotleyFool_interview_TodoMVC_Model/README.md

 ## Description of Implemented Feature

 > Feature: I have added a prioritization feature to the todo list application.
-This feature allows you to prioritze items, and view a list of sorted tasks in descending priority, where the most urgent
+This feature allows you to prioritze items, under three different levels urgency and also view a list of sorted tasks in descending priority, where the most urgent
 >          items are rendered at the top of the list, and the least urgent items are rendered at the bottom of the list.
 <br>